Free online tool

 or click to choose a file (no upload)

-Realtime stats update ~6×/sec and show a 5s rolling average.
+Realtime feedback updates ~6×/sec and shows a 5s rolling average.

 Press Play to start realtime analysis